Skip to main content

 Continue reading

-Brunswick Man Convicted in 2022 Shooting Death
+Brunswick Man Enters Plea in 2022 Shooting and Armed Robbery

 Members of the media with further questions may contact the Brunswick Judicial Circuit District Attorney’s Office at 912-554-7200.